Jinder Mahal: Other media

+In October 2017, Dhesi appeared in an episode of Hindi-language sitcom Sajan Re Phir Jhooth Mat Bolo on Sony SAB.

 In November 2021, Dhesi announced he was joining the cast of the ABC drama series Big Sky.
 He debuted on the 22nd episode ("Heart-shaped Charm") as Dhruv, the enforcer of Ren's brother Jag.
 Through April 7, 2022, he has appeared in 9 episodes of Big Sky.

+He appears in Akash Sherman's documentary film Singhs in the Ring, which is slated to premiere at the 2025 Calgary International Film Festival.

 Personal life

+Dhesi resides in Tampa, Florida.
+He is fluent in English, Hindi, and Punjabi.
+He follows a straight edge lifestyle, which was called into question in 2017 after viewers noticed telltale signs of steroid use following his return to WWE with a drastically improved physique.

-Dhesi is an Indo-Canadian from Calgary, Alberta, Canada and currently resides in Tampa, Florida, United States.
-He is fluent in English and his family's native Indian languages of Hindi and Punjabi.
-Dhesi is friends with mixed martial artist and fellow Indo-Canadian, Arjan Bhullar.
-He is also good friends with American professional wrestler Heath and Scottish professional wrestler Drew McIntyre, and was a groomsman at McIntyre's wedding.
+Dhesi is friends with mixed martial artist and fellow Indo-Canadian Arjan Bhullar.
+He is also good friends with fellow professional wrestlers Heath Slater and Drew McIntyre, with whom he previously formed the 3MB team.

-In 2017, Canadian politician Graham Sucha tabled three documents before the Assembly, formally congratulating Dhesi for winning the WWE Championship.
+In 2017, Canadian politician Graham Sucha tabled three documents before the province of Alberta's legislative assembly, formally congratulating Dhesi for winning the WWE Championship.

 During the 2019 Canadian federal election, Dhesi endorsed Jagmeet Singh of the New Democratic Party for Prime Minister.